 Specifics to consider

-- When a gate or hatch is in open position (e.g. during deliveries) there must be a fixed barrier (i.e. not just a rope or chain) to make sure employees or visitors can't fall.
+When a gate or hatch is in open position for example during deliveries there must be a fixed barrier not just a rope or chain to make sure employees or visitors can't fall.

-- You must ensure deliveries / collections are carried out as safely as possible.
-More information on safe procedures for deliveries and collections is available on the Health and Safety Executive's website.
+You must ensure deliveries and collections are carried out as safely as possible.
+Read about safe procedures for deliveries and collections on the Health and Safety Executive's website.